cstanislawski/cstanislawski/README.md

 My name is Cezary Marek Stanisławski, I'm and a DevOps Engineer with experience working with both on-prem & in the clouds (AWS, GCP).

-My academic title is 'Bachelor of Engineering in Automatic Control and Robotics', majoring in robotics 🦾 @ [PUT](https://creef.put.poznan.pl/en).
+I've graduated with an academic title of 'Bachelor of Engineering in Automatic Control and Robotics', majoring in robotics 🦾 @ [PUT](https://creef.put.poznan.pl/en).

 ## Skills